Candlestick Trading Strategy

 Therefore, you should book some profit by watching the market.

-Trade management is the hardest part that most of the trader fails to implement in their trading strategy.
+Trade management is the hardest part that most of the traders fail to implement in their trading strategy.

 You must read the price carefully and minimize the risks as soon as the price started to move by breaking new high or low.